bitaemi/Angular-ngRx-Jest-Marble/src/app/angular-readme/README.md

   this.product.productName=child.masterName; //<= This will set data
 }
 ```
 -  another way is to use the hierarchical dependency injection.
-We create a shared service and we declare it as a provider of the level of the parent that have as children all the components in need for that service
+We create a shared service and we declare it as a provider at the level of the parent that has as children all the components in need for that service

 ```TypeScript
     providers: [SharedService],